 Surviving cancer can often feel isolating.
-To address this, Medical Oncologist Prof. Roisin Connolly, University College Cork, alongside Cork University Hospital, the HSE, and the Irish Cancer Foundation, has developed and expanded the 'Women's Cancer Survivorship' programme.
-Now available in hospitals across Ireland, these first-of-their-kind clinics offer crucial support to help survivors navigate life after treatment.
+To address this, Director of Cancer Research @UCC, Prof. Róisín Connolly and Prof. Josephine Hegarty from University College Cork, in collaboration with Cork University Hospital and the HSE, with support from the Irish Cancer Society and Breakthrough Cancer Research, have developed and expanded the 'Women's Cancer Survivorship' programme.
+These first-of-their-kind clinics offer crucial support to help survivors navigate life after treatment.
 With more targeted funding for community-based care, we can expand evidence-based interventions that provide lasting benefits for the public good.